vuejs/devtools-next/docs/getting-started/introduction.md

 ## What is Vue DevTools?

 **Vue DevTools** is a tool designed to enhance the Vue developer experience, it is a powerful and versatile tool that can significantly enhance your productivity and debugging capabilities when working with Vue applications.
-It's [features](/getting-started/features) for live editing, time travel debugging and comprehensive inspection make it an essential tool for any Vue.js developer.
+Its [features](/getting-started/features) for live editing, time travel debugging and comprehensive inspection make it an essential tool for any Vue.js developer.

 ## Why should I use Vue DevTools?